codelive/ease-framework/readme.txt

 = 0.1.4 =
 * Fixed an issue where content was echoing instead of returning when EASE was not being run

+= 0.1.5 =
+* Updates for welcome and settings screens to improve usability

 == Upgrade Notice ==

-= 0.1.3 =
+= 0.1.5 =
+Added new Setup wizard.
 The new version contains bug fixes and new helper scripts.
-Helper Scripts are example application pages written in EASE.
+Helper Scripts are example application pages written in
+EASE.
 Scripts include: surveys, contacts, Membership site, PayPal Store, File Uploads and more.